eubbc-digital/PVSolarRemoteLab/README.md

   - A Camera to transmit live video of the equipment
   - A PCB with two ESP32, an I-V curve trazer and another to control the motor

+If you only need to test the laboratory, you can avoid the hardware and use our MQTT broker (explained below).

 ### Software Prerequisites

 ![](Assets/architecture.jpeg)